A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Experiments

 \section{Experiments}

-In this section, we systematacially conduct multimodal analyses with single EDA, single music and multimodal inputs in DEAP~\cite{koelstra2011deap}, AMIGOS~\cite{correa2018amigos} and PMEmo~\cite{zhang2018pmemo} datasets.
-Specifically, we conduct subject incremental experiments to prove the individual specificity of PMEmo greatly influence single EDA recognition.
-Moreover, we carry out the ablation study to present the effects of different components.
-The comparisons with previous solutions prove that our proposed multimodal framework can efficiently solve thoes problems.
+In this section we introduce the training settings briefly.
+Then, systemic multimodal analyses are conducted.
+Because the music and EDA signals from large-scale subjects are only available from PMEmo, the analyses with single music and multimodal inputs are conducted on PMEmo.
+The DEAP~\cite{koelstra2011deap} and AMIGOS~\cite{correa2018amigos} with fewer subjects are used for single EDA-based emotion recognition.
+Because of the individual specificity of large-scale subjects, we also conduct the incremental subject experiments with single EDA inputs on PMEmo to observe the overfitting of CNN models.
+Moreover, we carry out the ablation study to present the effects of different components of RTCAN-1D.
+The comparisons with previous solutions prove that our proposed multimodal framework can efficiently solve those problems.
 More details are presented as follows.